garrardkitchen/blog/content/posts/modern-javascript.md

 Awesome addition to the EMCA family!

-I've used to with create affect with Typescript and with at least one NestJS solution.
+I've used this with great affect with Typescript, and mostly with NestJS solutions.

-This is a contrived example on how you can use a basic decorator on a class function:
+This is a contrived example on how you can use _very_ basic decorator on a class function:

 _You must have configured your solution to use babel_

 {{< tabs "uniqueid" >}}
 {{< tab "example" >}}

 ```js
 class Content {